alonsoir/IfRemovingARealUseCase/Post.md

 By watching closely all the extracted conditions after the simplifications made, you can notice that now all the items has a common method signature.
 And if you think that is time of an interface, you are totally right.
-So, we can easily extract an interface from one of our conditions, for example `MyCompanyOneWayAfterTheFirstOfNovember`. ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/3e1cac2443d4bd5b0929917b2fc95808a21bc9ca/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
+So, we can easily extract an interface from one conditions chosen randomly, for example `MyCompanyOneWayAfterTheFirstOfNovember`. ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/3e1cac2443d4bd5b0929917b2fc95808a21bc9ca/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 If you use Idea, its `Extract interface` feature can be helpful.